RAS Astronomy Outreach

 What happens at an RAS outreach?

 Generally, we give a short talk about the sky, the solar system, and what we'll see during the observing session.
-This talk usually lasts for about 30 minutes.
 After that we go out and look through the telescopes!
 We'll show you how to focus the telescopes, provide pointers for observing through an eyepiece, and we'll give you information about what you're viewing.

 What happens if the weather doesn't cooperate?

 If the skies are cloudy or it's raining at the time of the scheduled outreach, we are more than happy to display our telescopes and give a brief talk.
 Of course, it is much more enjoyable to look through

 a telescope than to just look at it and/or talk about it.
 Therefore, we would prefer to reschedule the event if poor conditions are anticipated.

 The RAS has received equipment grants that allow us to perform this service for the community.
 Since all presenters are RAS volunteers, we ask that you be flexible in scheduling your outreach event with us, especially for daytime solar observing sessions, as the volunteer(s) may need to adjust their work schedule to accommodate the event.

 When is the best time to hold a star party?